reedandchrissy/Cat-and-Mouse/objects/README.md

-# maze-aframe
+# shooter-aframe
-Home page for Team 3D Animation Station's Maze Aframe Game
+Home page for Team 3D Animation Station's Shooter Aframe Game

-You are a mouse who lies at the entrance of a maze.
-Your goal is to find the cheese that lies somewhere within the Maze.
+You are a shooter in a stationary position, fighting off waves of enemies from multiple spawn points.
+Your goal is to fend off the oncoming enemies for as long as possible.

-Win condition:
+Lose Condition:
-  - Find the cheese
+The enemies get you

-Lose condition:
+Objective:
-  - The cat catches you
+Survive - no win, just exist as long as possible.